Fluoride

 Soil, water, plants, and foods contain trace amounts of fluoride.
 Most of the fluoride that people consume comes from fluoridated water, foods and beverages prepared with fluoridated water, and toothpaste and other dental products containing fluoride [2,3].

 Approximately 80% or more of orally ingested fluoride is absorbed in the gastrointestinal tract [1].
-In adults, about 50% of absorbed fluoride is retained, and bones and teeth store about 99% of fluoride in the body [1,3].
+In adults, about 50% of absorbed fluoride is retained in the body, with all but 1% stored in bones and teeth [1,3].
 The other 50% is excreted in urine [1].
 In young children, up to 80% of absorbed fluoride is retained because more is taken up by bones and teeth than in adults [1].

 Individual fluoride status is not typically assessed, although fluoride concentrations can be measured in plasma, saliva, urine, bones, nails, hair, and teeth [4,5].
 Criteria for adequate, high, or low levels of fluoride in the body have not been established.